akarshj08/akarshj08/README.md

 # 💫 About Me:
-🔭 I’m currently working on Backend development using Spring Boot and building scalable APIs
-👯 I’m looking to collaborate on Java backend projects and real-world system design
+🔭 I’m currently working on Backend development using Spring Boot and learning RAG and python 👯 I’m looking to collaborate on Java backend projects and real-world system design
 🤝 I’m looking for help with advanced system design and microservices architecture
 💬 Ask me about Java, Backend Development, REST APIs, and Competitive Programming